ansys/pyansys-dev-guide/doc/source/coding_style/best_practices.rst

 Class Naming Conventions
 ~~~~~~~~~~~~~~~~~~~~~~~~
-Use camel case when naming classes.
+Use `CamelCase <https://en.wikipedia.org/wiki/Camel_case>`_ when naming classes.
 Do not separate words
 with underscores.

 .. code:: python